 Eight House members have proposed legislation that would set specific goals for space exploration, including development within 20 years of a reusable space vehicle that could take people to Mars.
 The bill, spearheaded by Rep. Nick Lampson (D-Texas), who represents a district that includes NASA's Johnson Space Center in Houston, would require NASA to try developing by 2010 a manned reusable vehicle capable of flying from low-earth orbit to lunar orbit.
 By 2012, the legislation seeks a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lawmakers push space vehicle development, manned Mars trip".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lawmakers push space vehicle development, manned Mars trip".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.